nophibiton/StructuralOptimization/rbdo/README.md

-# RBDO-Matlab-Double-Loop
-These Matlab files are used to demonstrate on how to perform Reliability-based Design Optimization (RBDO) using FERUM.
-Two approaches are used namely: Reliability Index Approach (RIA) and Performance Measure Approach.

-The example used to demonstrate here was taken from "Benchmark study of numerical methods for reliability-based design optimization" by Younes Auoes and Alaa Chateauneuf (2009).
-You can find their paper at DOI: 10.1007/S00158-009-0412-2
+# Reliability-based design optimization (RBDO)

+One class of optimization problems with probabilistic constrains applied to structural optimization is called the reliability-based design optimization (RBDO).
+The following Matlab codes demonstrate different approaches in performing RBDO.
+A comprehensive discussion of this topic is presented in [1] and [2].

+Reference:

+[1] Melchers, R. E., & Beck, A. T. (2018).
+Structural Reliability Analysis and Prediction (2nd ed.).
+John Wiley & Sons.

+[2] Aoues, Y., & Chateauneuf, A. (2009).
+Benchmark study of numerical methods for reliability-based design optimization.
+Structural and Multidisciplinary Optimization, 41(2). <https://doi.org/10.1007/S00158-009-0412-2>